pwssnk/quack6502/README.md

 * No audio, as the APU code is still too buggy to be usable
 * Support for NTSC only
-* Support for NROM cartrigde based games only (iNES mapper 0)
+* Support for NROM cartridge based games only (iNES mapper 0)

 Usage is as follows:
 ```